andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 <h4 class="article-subheader">Dress Rehearsal</h4>
 On opening night eve we mosey over to the Nasher for a full dress rehearsal in the *interactive viewing experience*.
-I've yet to grace the halls of the museum so I'm blown away by the asymmetrical 5-sided glass roof.
-I stand and stare at the beams that conjointly support the roof without any spanning the full distance of the atrium.
+I've yet to grace the halls of the Nasher Museum of Art and when I stroll into its capacious atrium I'm blown away by the asymmetrical 5-sided glass roof.
+The most marvelous aspect is the fact that the load is shared by 5 beams conjointly supporting a web of glass and steel without any beams spanning the full breadth of the room.
 It's somewhat like that classic dad trick of folding the flaps of a cardboard box to stay shut without tape.
+I ogle until my neck hurts.
 It's a beautiful piece of engineering.

 In the words of Rafael Vi&ntilde;oly, the Uruguayan-born architect, the Nasher was designed as